Love & Peace (Girls' Generation album): Reception

-Love & Peace garnered mixed reviews from contemporary music critics.
+Love & Peace garnered generally positive reviews from contemporary music critics.
+Patrick St. Michel from The Japan Times praised the record's composition and wrote that its production "quality is still top notch".
+Kazuma Namba from Rolling Stone Japan likewise complimented its production quality and wrote that "Even those who find Japanese albums a bit unsatisfactory will be satisfied with the result."

 On the day of its physical release, the album debuted on the daily Oricon Albums Chart at number one.
 After the first week, with sales amounting to about 129,000, it debuted on the weekly Oricon chart at number one as well and number two on Billboard Japan, which resulted in the album being certified Gold by the Recording Industry Association of Japan (RIAJ).

 Due to receiving significant airplay in Japan, "Motorcycle" charted on the Adult Contemporary Airplay chart of Billboard Japan at number 54, along with "Marry You" by Bruno Mars, "Best Song Ever" by One Direction, "Yuki no Hana" by Mika Nakashima, and eight other songs.